Google Sheets Connection Issues

 Verify the connection

-After signing in, check your dashboard.
-The Google Sheets integration card should now show your spreadsheet link.
+After Google sends you back, the alert should disappear and the Google Sheets card should show your spreadsheet link.

 Tip